 Other mathematical and computer models have also been developed so far using more refined and effective tools.
 According to these new models, although the Cumbre Vieja volcano is likely to succumb to the forces of nature (within several centuries), it is unlikely that 500 km3 of the mountain will be detached.
 In the worst case, a maximum of 80 km3 would be released.
 The rest of the islands of the Canary archipelago would take the brunt of.
 At most, waves of 2-3 meters would reach the American coasts.

 Regarding the earthquakes that have been recurring for some time at the Cumbre Vieja, experts say that there is nothing to worry about, since it is normal for these geological movements to occur in an active volcano.
-It can be concluded that the Cumbre Vieja is not to be feared at the moment, and that we can continue to enjoy the wild and rugged landscapes surrounding the mountain.
-But we shouldn’t be overconfident either, since nature is still that great unknown that has not yet revealed all its secrets and that may be saving us some kind of terrible surprise…
+It can be concluded that it’s not necessary to fear the Cumbre Vieja at the moment, and that we can continue to enjoy the wild and rugged landscapes surrounding the mountain.
+But we shouldn’t be overconfident either, since nature is still that great unknown that has not yet revealed all its secrets and some kind of terrible surprise may be waiting for us…

 Abadie S.M., Harris, J.C., Grilli, S.T. & Fabre R. (2012).
 Numerical modeling of tsunami waves generated by the flank collapse of the Cumbre Vieja Volcano (La Palma, Canary Islands): Tsunami source and near field effects.
 Journal of Geophysical Research 117, C05030.